MathAudio Guitar EQ

 This tutorial will help you detect and compensate for the unwanted resonances of your guitar.

 The body of classical and acoustic guitars is an acousto-mechanical resonator that amplifies sound generated by strings by means of multiple resonances.
-Ideally, these resonances should be uniformly distrubuted along the frequency range and have similar gains.
+Ideally, these resonances should be uniformly distributed along the frequency range and have similar gains.
 In reality, however, some of these resonances usually have larger gains.
 Our experiments have shown that one or a few strong resonances can destroy the guitar sound because of the so-called "masking effect".
 We've also found out that the digital correction of the largest guitar resonances can substantially improve the quality of the guitar recordings.
 The MathAudio Guitar EQ plug-in helps you to detect and compensate for the unwanted guitar resonances.
+It also allows you to fine-tune the volume and the timbre of every note on your guitar.

 - A conventional plastic pick (1mm).
 You need such a pick even if you don't use it for playing the guitar.